 Nontraditional mortgage loans may have significantly different credit risk characteristics than traditional fixed and variable rate mortgages.
 However, the Credit Union believes it has established prudent underwriting standards as well as adequate risk management functions to monitor the additional risk.
-Nontraditional mortgage loans, which are included in the real estate and commercial loan captions above, totaled approximately \$992,874 and \$1,017,319 at December 31, 2017 and 2016, respectively.
+Nontraditional mortgage loans, which are included in the residential real estate and commercial loan captions above, totaled approximately \$973,982 and \$992,874 at December 31, 2018 and 2017, respectively.